 The big question for you is, what should you see first, and what should you absolutely not miss.

 The national parks?
 The volcanos?
 The beaches?
-Yeah, there is a lot.
-And we are here to help you assemble the ultimate ten-day itinerary, which will cover all the top spots in this small, but unforgettable country.
+We are here to help you assemble the ultimate ten-day Costa Rica itinerary, which will cover all the top spots in this small, but unforgettable country.

 Beginning your journey in San Jose, the capital of this Central American gem, and we’ll make our way through the country’s stunning attractions one day at a time.
-And by the end of this itinerary, you’ll not only get a glimpse of Costa Rica’s gorgeous nature and wildlife, but you will also fall in love with it.
+And by the end of this Costa Rica itinerary, you’ll not only get a glimpse of Costa Rica’s gorgeous nature and wildlife, but you will also fall in love with it.

 Ten days might seem like a lot to you, but with so many stunning sights to see, they’ll be barely enough.
 Additionally, I’ll try to show you as many attractive places as possible and I’ll advise you where you can stay longer if you have more than ten days.

 Below is some of the most important, and yes useful, information about Costa Rica.
 The kinds of things you want to know before you go.

-So take a quick peek, and then keep scrolling to the mouth-watering itinerary.
+So take a quick peek, and then keep scrolling to the mouth-watering 10 day Costa Rica itinerary.

 Timezone: Costa Rica is in the CST (Central Standard Time) timezone.
 It’s eight hours behind Central Europe, two hours behind the USA east coast and an hour ahead of USA west coast.